Zabanaa/zabanaa.github.io/_posts/2017-08-15-async-await-a-basic-introduction.md

 ### With Promises

-Below is an example of how you would achieve such task using the normal Promise construct (ES6).
+Below is an example of how we would achieve our task using the normal Promise construct (ES6).

 ```javascript